kafande/Hompage/ma162-sum19/index.md

 and they will be held in my office, MATH 717.
 You can also consult other MA 162 instructors; [click here](https://www.math.purdue.edu/academic/files/courses/2019summer/MA16200/16200OH.pdf) to see their office hours.

 ### [](#announce) Announcements
-> Exam 1 will take place on June 25th, during the second half of class.
+> The average for Exam 1 was 72.5 with a standard deviation of 16.0.
+Please consult Dave for letter grade cutoffs.

 ### [](#lectures) Lectures
 Tuesday/Thursday lecture notes are here.